Kirazo/YelpCamp/README.md

 - A user may add and delete multiple images for a campground.
 ## API Reference

-### Javascript modules to speed up developement process.
+### Javascript modules and pre packaged libraries to speed up developement process.

 | API | Type     | Reference              |
 | :-------- | :------- | :------------------------- |
 | `Node.js NPM` | `Npm Modules` | https://www.npmjs.com/ |

+### MapBox API to pinpoint location of campgrounds on map

 | API | Type     | Reference              |
 | :-------- | :------- | :------------------------- |